The 7 Step Guitar Riff Workout Part 1

 Here is our riff over a chord progression in A Minor:

-A single riff on your guitar will work and can be played in more than one musical context
+This is because a single riff will work and can be played in more than one musical context.

 Great players don’t focus on learning many riffs.
 Rather, great players focus on applying a few riffs in many different ways.